Your refuse bin

 Our policy is to collect all refuse that is contained within the communal bins.
 This would not include bulky items placed in the communal bin or fly-tipped in the communal area such as chairs and TVs.

 It is the responsibility of the Landlord, Management Company or Housing Association to provide sufficient containers and for clearing any excess waste not placed in the communal bins, as well as the repairation of the bin.
-The containers must be compatible with our specifications, please contact our Help Line for further information.
+The containers must be compatible with our specifications, please contact us for further information.